Chapter 2. The Office of Admissions and the Office of the Registrar

 Subchapter 2–200.
 The Office of Admissions

-The director of admissions is the administrative officer responsible for supervising the Office of Admissions and reports to the senior vice provost.
+The vice provost of admissions is the administrative officer responsible for supervising the Office of Admissions and reports to the vice provost.

 Sec.
 2–202.
-The Office of the Director of Admissions: Duties
+The Office of the Vice Provost of Admissions: Duties

 - Serve as the coordinating office for University relations with high schools, junior and community colleges, and other educational institutions.
 A responsibility of this office is to disseminate information to prospective students about the University and about the admission process.